Course Syllabus

 Structure

-• Organize the course around a set of diverse projects
+• Organize the course around a set of diverse tasks

 • Integrate computing into every aspect of the course